City Hall and Tampa's Mayors

 Eastern facing side of City Hall on Florida Avenue, with main entrance on the right on Kennedy Blvd.
 May 31, 2003

 Tampa's City Hall opened August 28, 1915 and still houses Tampa's city council chambers and offices.
-The four-faced clock was nicknamed "Hortense" after Hortense Oppenheimer Ford, the socialite daughter of a local physician who raised money to purchase the timepieces during the building's construction.
+The four-faced clock was nicknamed "Hortense" after Hortense Oppenheimer Ford, the socialite daughter of a local physician Louis S. Oppenheimer.

 City Hall Page 1 City Hall Page 2 Tampapix home page

 **HARLAN PAGE LOVERING – Independent Research, JULY, 2009

 Contrary to what is written at the Tampa Mayors' history on TampaGov.net, Mayor Lovering DID return to Tampa after his term as mayor.
 Descendants of Mayor Lovering still live in the area and are the source of some of the information below.

 (Sr.) was born June 6, 1843 in Loudon, Merrimack Co, New Hampshire.
 His

 parents were Samuel B. Lovering and Mary S. Rogers Lovering; both were

 from New Hampshire.
 Samuel was a farmer with a sizeable farm; his real